pivotal-mea-pa/qnb-workshop/pcf-workshop-content/labs/lab3/Operating-your-application.en.md

 HTTP Routing
 ============

-There are two ways to discover what routes, or HTTP URLs, are ampped to an application The first is available via the CLI.
+There are two ways to discover what routes, or HTTP URLs, are mapped to an application The first is available via the CLI.
 Just type:

     $ cf app workshop